-Handwriting Without Tears, Pre-Kindergarten
+Handwriting Without Tears, Pre-Kindergarten Wilson Fundations Phonics Program, Pre-Kindergarten

-Friends' Values
+Friend's Values

 Friends' values and FSA's mission reverberate through the language arts curriculum, promoting self-esteem and honor and respect for the voices, talents and styles of each student to realize Friends' belief in the unique worth and value of each individual.
 The values of equality and community guide the selection of texts, themes and materials used in classrooms.
 Teachers make sure that literature represents a variety of voices in our culture in order to reflect the diversity of cultures within our community as well as to encourage students to develop a global view of culture.
 Teachers are content conscious when choosing literature for students to read or to put in classroom and school libraries.
 Teachers carefully review in advance content that depicts or sanctions violence, disrespect or inequalities among people, genders, ethnic or racial groups and sometimes reject texts for these reasons.
 Or, teachers may decide to use a provocative text as a teaching tool to encourage students to thoughtfully consider and clarify values or to focus on creating the kind of world that would not harbor violence.
 Friends' values encourage a climate of respect for each child's developing voice.
 Paula Lawrence Wehmiller, former principal of the lower school at Wilmington Friends School, writes: "Here at a Friends school, there is a place for the expression of the spirit.
 It is available to teachers and to children to cope with the unexplained, the mysterious, the larger forces at work in our lives (from "The Miracle of the Bread Dough Rising")."
-Finally, at the Friends' values of integrity and equality.
+Finally, at the Friends School of Atlanta, teachers frequently model for students how to honor other students' work and ideas, in accordance with Friends' values of integrity and equality.
 Listening respectfully, offering comments in a positive way and not comparing work with another student are all strategies that we commonly use in our classrooms to honor each person's thoughts, feeling and work.